Critical Illness Cover for Stroke

 Life-threatening medical conditions can often occur when we least expect them.
 After all, no one wants to imagine that something so serious could happen to them.

-However, the shocking truth is that every year in the UK more than 77,000 people experience a first stroke.
+However, the shocking truth is that every year in the UK more than 77,000 people experience their first stroke.
 For many patients, recovery is possible, however, the loss of earnings through not being able to work can be financially detrimental.

 That’s why many people make the decision to take out critical illness cover.